See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 In general, out-of-state placement activity is allowed as long as no more than 10 students are placed in the same out-of-state location.
 If more than 10 students will be placed in the same out-of-state location, formal conversations should be had with the site location and state coordinating board to better understand our compliance.
 Faculty or department chairs should contact email@example.com to discuss these items.

 Colorado and South Carolina have workers compensation regulations that limit our ability to place students in site activities within their state.
-Out-of-state placements in these activities should be limited.
-When required, please contact email@example.com to determine compliance for your specific program and activity.
+Out-of-state placements in these states should be limited.
+When required, please contact firstname.lastname@example.org to determine compliance for your specific program and activity.